Start and Park Rules

 Clearing of black flags must be kept to a minimum.
 It is the racers responsibility to ensure they are listening to their spotter for positioning.
 Administrators will not clear black flags due to racers inattention.
 Game glitches will be the only exception and this will be determined by the administrator, the decision made by the administrator is final.

 4. There will be no "Hot Pitting".
 When entering the pits you will have a 5 MPH cushion.
 Anything over that will be considered hot pitting.
 There will be random reviews of pit stops in order to make sure this rule is followed.
-If you do exceed the speed limit, and cushion of 5 mph, you can self serve a drive through penalty to avoid any post race penalty's.
-If you are found to have broke this rule, and you do not serve a drive through, a TWO lap penalty will be issued as well as being placed behind all of the drivers at the end of the lap you have been penalized, for example if you are on the lead lap at the end of the race and you were determined to have hot pitted you will be placed -2 laps behind all the competitors that are also 2 laps down..
+If you exceed the pit lane speed limit with a cushion of 5 mph (ie. if a pit lane speed is 55mph, then any speed over 60 is an infraction), you can self-serve a drive through penalty only under green flag conditions after leaving pit lane of the lap when the infraction occurred.
+When leaving pit lane of the infraction lap you must announce to the field that you are serving a self-serve drive through penalty for hot pitting.
+If you are found to have broken this rule, and you do not serve a drive through, a TWO lap penalty will be issued as well as being placed behind all of the drivers at the end of the lap you have been penalized, for example if you are on the lead lap at the end of the race and you were determined to have hot pitted you will be placed -2 laps behind all the competitors that are also 2 laps down..
 If this happens there will be no appeal.

 4a.
 If at anytime while in pit lane a competitor runs into another driver on pit lane and causes the driver hit to speed that speeding penalty will be cleared.